Teacher Job Description Template

 - Attend parent-teacher conferences and address children's needs with their mothers and fathers.

 - Evaluate students' progress and ensure each student is meeting goals you have for them.

 - Plan and implement educational activities.

-- Bachelor's degree in Teaching or Education.
+- Bachelor's Degree or Master's Degree in Teaching or Education.

 - Prior experience in the classroom.
 Ideally, 2 years or more.

 - Knowledge of working with children grades K-12.